Skip to main content

 The Blue Boar hasn’t been the subject of any prime-time TV investigations, but it’s a staple on local ghost tours.
 Maldon’s guided ghost walk (run by the Combined Military Services Museum nearby) often starts or ends at the Blue Boar, recounting its specter stories and sometimes allowing participants to poke around with EMF meters in the snug.
 Several independent paranormal groups have done informal investigations during overnight stays.
 One such group in 2015 claimed to record faint cat meows on digital audio and witnessed a shadow move across a wall on the upper floor on their night-vision camera.
 The inn’s management is receptive to paranormal enthusiasts in small numbers, and they’ve hosted the occasional “ghost supper” where diners share ghost stories by candlelight in the function room.
 The building’s age and layout make it a challenging environment for high-tech investigations (lots of creaks and reflections), so results tend to be personal experiences rather than hard evidence.
 Nonetheless, the Blue Boar’s status as a key haunt in “the most haunted town in Essex” ensures it remains on the radar for paranormal researchers exploring East Anglia.

-📅 Sample dates:2025-06-06 to 2025-06-08 • 2 adults
+📅 Sample dates:2025-08-30 to 2025-09-01 • 2 adults

 Dates and guest count can be changed on booking sites

 💰 Affiliate Disclosure: We earn a commission from some bookings at no extra cost to you.
-Learn more
+Read our affiliate disclosure

-Paranormal Tip: Book rooms the oldest parts of the hotel see the most activity. the second-floor guest rooms in the front (facing silver street) are particularly known for ghostly encounters – these rooms correspond to the original 14th-century structure. room 7 and room 5 for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near the oldest parts of the hotel see the most activity. the second-floor guest rooms in the front (facing silver street) are particularly known for ghostly encounters – these rooms correspond to the original 14th-century structure. room 7 and room 5 for the best chance of supernatural encounters!

 Address: